 Hot and steaming roasted pork belly sandwiches, homemade venison scotch eggs, enormous pans of seafood-laden paella, large vats of bubbling Malaysian curry, piles of oozing fragrant soft cheeses, fruits, vegetables, spices, sausages, salami, croissants, chutneys…

 Chorizo Sandwich at Brindisa

-The Brindisa shop is packed full with a delicious range of Spanish food, including hand-carved Jamon Serrano, chorizo, olive oil, boqerones and Manchego cheese.
+The Brindisa Borough Market shop is packed full with a delicious range of Spanish food, including hand-carved Jamon Serrano, chorizo, olive oil, boqerones and Manchego cheese.
 Outside the front doors is where the real magic happens though – at the Chorizo Grill.

-Here, hot sizzling paprika-fuelled chorizo is plucked from the grill and plunged into a chewy ciabatta roll alongside sweet, slow-roasted piquillo peppers and fresh peppery rocket, before being finished with a drizzle of fruity olive oil.
+The Chorizo sandwich here is definitely a Borough Market must eat.
+Hot sizzling paprika-fuelled chorizo is plucked from the grill and plunged into a chewy ciabatta roll alongside sweet, slow-roasted piquillo peppers and fresh peppery rocket, before being finished with a drizzle of fruity olive oil.
 Heavenly.

 Roasted Pork Belly and Bramley Apple Sauce Sandwich at Roast

-Roast Restaurant is renowned for its classical British cooking, using fresh seasonal ingredients from Britain’s farmers and local producers.
-Their Roast to Go stall downstairs rustles up sandwiches made from their famous roast meats, to a line of hungry fans.
+The Roast Restaurant Borough Market is where to go for a sit down meal, but if you don’t have time for that, then their Roast to Go stall downstairs rustles up sandwiches made from their famous roast meats, to a line of hungry fans.

 A soft floury bun was crammed full with succulent pork belly and bubbly salty crackling, then slathered with sweet Bramley apple sauce to give a sensational explosion of soft and crunchy, salty and sweet.

 Toasted Cheese Sandwich at Kappacasein

 The Kappacasein Toasted Cheese Sandwich is made using three types of cheese – Montgomery Cheddar, Ogleshield and Comte – and five types of onion, all mixed together and pressed between slices of Poilane sourdough bread before being grilled to perfection.

 Bomba Paella at Furness Food Hut

 It’s hard to walk past and not be impressed by the enormous paella pan at the Furness Food Hut.
 Tubs of piping hot, perfectly cooked Bomba paella rice steeped in seafood stock and topped with a generous portion of chicken and seafood are served up here.

 Cheese from Une Normande a Londres

 Their beautiful display includes an incredible variation of French cheeses, including old favourites such as Brie de Meaux and Reblochon, as well as some more unusual cheeses sourced from obscure French villages.

 Coffee at Monmouth Coffee Company

 Their highly trained baristas whip up some of the best coffee you will find anywhere in London, making this the perfect end to your lunchtime binge.

 Pin it for Later!